r-eifler/enhsp-xaip/README.md

 For more information on its applications have a look at some of the papers in [Google Scholar](https://scholar.google.com.au/citations?user=lgfpklAAAAAJ&hl=en)

-The most recent advances of the library refers to:
+The most recent advances of the library refer to:

 E. Scala, P. Haslum, S. Thiebaux: **Heuristics for Numeric Planning via Subgoaling**, IJCAI 2016